2017/18 Pre-Registration - Grades 1-12

 Families who move out of the Town of Brookline are not eligible to attend the Public Schools of Brookline.

-Q. My student was enrolled in Brookline, but withdrew to attend a semester/year at another school.
+Q. My student was enrolled in Brookline, but withdrew to attend another school.
 How do I re-instate their enrollment?

-A.You must call or email the Office of Student Affairs to arrange a special appointment.
+A.You must complete the online pre-registration application and schedule an appointment with the Office of Student Affairs.
 At your appointment you will:

 - Re-verify your Brookline Residency